Tips for talking majors and careers with family

 -

 If you aren't sure yet, tell your family about the ways you are exploring possibilities.
-You can explore a variety of job titles associated with your engineering discipline and learn more about those roles using
+You can explore a variety of job titles associated with your engineering disciplines and learn more about those roles using

 So, what are your plans after graduation?